-The New England Revolution’s top draft choice in 2004 is an extremely confident and capable player.
-Clint Dempsey is composed and skillful on the ball and excellent in traffic.
+One of the marquee names on the USMNT, Clint Dempsey was the New England Revolution’s top draft choice in the 2004 MLS SuperDraft.
+Dempsey is an extremely confident and capable player.
+Dempsey is composed and skillful on the ball and excellent in traffic.
 Something he has now proven on both sides of the Atlantic after a transfer to the English Premier League’s Fulham in 2007.

 Dempsey came on strong in 2005 to continually earn call-ups to the USMNT, which resulted in his selection to the World Cup team in 2006.
 He was part of the U-20s, but made his impression on the USMNT coaching staff with a spectacular rookie season with the New England Revolution in which he scored seven goals.

 Dempsey left the Revolution after three seasons and 71 career games when he was signed by Fulham during the transfer window in January 2007.
 In that time, the three-time MLS All-Star scored 25 goals and registered 14 assists in leading his side to two consecutive MLS Cup title games in 2005 and 2006.